Jeff-Bouchard/skynet-qr-code-generator/README.md

 ```
 python3 qr_code_generator.py
 ```
-After input a text or URL, the application generates a QE code with a timestamp which will be saved locally.
+After input a text or URL, the application generates a QR code with a timestamp which will be saved locally.
-And more important, it will be published to Skynet with a skylink that you can share to everyone.
+And more important, it will be published to Skynet with a skylink that you can share with everyone.

 ## Demo Video